suki-san/archbat/README.md

 # archbat

-Thanks to uureel, kron4ek, and others like ivan-hc, pkforge
+Thanks to uureel, kron4ek, and others for appimages

 Testing scripts not intended for public use